PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 -rw-r--r--.
 1 aturing math  226 Oct  5 23:50 file1.txt
 ```

 One could use an alias for `scr` instead of a symbolic link but the symbolic link is in general the better choice.
 For instance, it allows for tab completion so you can easily `cd` into a subdirectory (e.g., `cd /scr/data`).
+One advantage of the alias is that is could be ran from any working directory.

 Consider adding the alias below so that symbolic links are always resolved (i.e., `pwd` gives `/scratch/gpfs/aturing` instead of `/home/aturing/scr` in the example above):